This post was updated 11/20/2019

 - Make that crust by mixing melted butter, bread crumbs, and cheese then topping the dish before baking

-If you add this baked mac and cheese recipe to your Thanksgiving side dishes or Sunday dinners, please come back and leave me a comment below with your feedback.
+If you add this southern baked mac and cheese recipe to your holiday side dishes or Sunday dinners, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.